Inside Deck's Authentication System: What Developers Need to Know

 - Once authenticated, the session is preserved and the connection is saved to your user’s account.

+Deck also supports enterprise features such as SCIM setup, audit logs, and audit trails for authentication events in complex SSO environments.
 This approach requires no partnership, no reverse-engineering, and no manual scripting.
 Deck supports the full front-door login flow, even across complex SSO implementations.
+That is especially useful for enterprise applications with many users and evolving security requirements, while still letting teams manage configuration without rebuilding the flow.

 Final Takeaways for Developers

-Deck’s authentication system is built for scale, security, and simplicity.
+Deck’s authentication system is built for scale, security, and simplicity, so it can handle increasing user loads without performance degradation.
 While the underlying infrastructure is complex, integrating it into your product is straightforward:

+- Secure authentication, simplified.
 Handling login securely is critical.
-Deck makes it easy with flexible Link and Linkless flows, always backed by full user consent.
-Whether you're building a seamless sign-in or managing multiple accounts, we’ve got you covered.
+Deck makes it easy with flexible Link and Linkless flows, serving as one platform for authentication and API authentication across connected systems, always backed by full user consent.